 Thermoflex is touted to be stronger than the garment it is applied to.
 It comes in sheets and rolls, and it has a lot of different colors and types.
 Many people really like it.
 It’s available at Heat Transfer Warehouse.

 There are many other brands to choose from.
-These are just a sample of a few higher quality brands.
-What is worth knowing is that Siser EasyWeed is the most popular of them, and for good reason.
-However, that’s doesn’t mean you shouldn’t consider other brands of heat transfer vinyl, to practice with and see how they do, and use for projects.
-Though I would test them out thoroughly if you plan on selling products with any of them that are unknown to you.
-You can also read up on other makers’ testing; just make sure they’ve done wash testing if you are looking for fabric HTV recommendations.
+These are just a sample of a few higher-quality brands.
+It is worth knowing that Siser EasyWeed is the most popular, and for good reason.
+However, that doesn’t mean you shouldn’t consider other brands of heat transfer vinyl to practice with use for projects.
+However, I would test them out thoroughly if you plan on selling products with any of them that are unknown to you.
+You can also read up on other makers’ testing; make sure they’ve done wash testing if you are looking for fabric HTV recommendations.

 I hope this information has helped you with the different types of heat transfer vinyl.
-If you’d like to learn about adhesive vinyl, check out my guide to The Different Types of Adhesive Vinyl.
-Also, don’t forget to grab a copy of The Different Types of Heat Transfer Vinyl Quick Reference!
+If you’d like to learn about adhesive vinyl, check out my guide on The Different Types of Adhesive Vinyl.
 If you have any questions or if I’m missing information, please leave a comment.
 I always love hearing from you!

 Happy, happy crafting!